felipetovarhenao/bell-tutorials/public/markdown/18_userfunctions.md

 > Creating Custom Functionality

-Functions allow us to write reusable blocks of code, but until now, we've only worked with built-in functions.
-In this tutorial, we’ll learn how to define our own functions in bell.
+Until now, we've only worked with built-in functions in _bell_.
+In this tutorial, we’ll learn how to define our own functions.

 ---